COMS4115-orlang/orlang/Lambda/README.md

 - Andrei: Implemented bulk of the parser.
 Implemented our unification module and Algorithm W for our Hindly Milner Type System; Implemented support for type annotations; Implemented the `C` codegen to translate Orlang to `C`.
 Writing testcases for Orlang.

 - Christopher: Wrote scanner and implemented semantic checking based on Andrei's type system work.
-Wrote initial unification and union-find module with Chris which was deprecated (we decided to use Andrei's implemention of substituion-based unification and HM type system).
+Wrote initial unification and union-find module with Eumin which was deprecated (we decided to use Andrei's implemention of substituion-based unification and HM type system).
 Implenting support for pattern matching, as well as pattern matching anomaly detection.
 Did refactoring to integrate teammates' work.

 - Eumin: Writing testcases for Orlang.
 Wrote initial unification and union-find module with Chris which was deprecated (we decided to use Andrei's implemention of substituion-based unification and HM type system).
 Discovery work on ADTs and List & Tuple desugaring.
 Wrote testcases for orlang.